jbowkett/CV/shortened-version.md

 ### Profile

-A professional, hands-on technical lead and architect with almost 20 years software development experience predominantly using Java in various finance-related enterprise environments.
-A strong advocate of TDD and BDD practices and SOLID design to deliver clean code continuously into production.
+I am a professional, hands-on technical lead and architect with almost 20 years software development experience predominantly using Java in various finance-related enterprise environments.
+I am a strong advocate of TDD and BDD practices employing SOLID design to deliver clean code continuously into production.

 ### Employment History